 Myth #2: My child’s legs are too long!

 This 4 year old model has plenty of legroom in the Graco Turn2Me.
 Like all of our models, she was able to find a find a comfortable spot for her legs.
 She’s completely safe as well: leg injuries to rear facing kids are almost non-existent.

-At 4 years old, 34 lbs, and 39 inches tall, this child is perfectly content in her Diono Rainier, despite her long legs.
+At 4 years old, 34 pounds, and 39 inches tall, this child is perfectly content in her Diono Rainier, despite her long legs.
 Kiddos can put their legs up on the seat, cross-legged, over the sides — each child sits in the way they find the most comfortable.

 Myth #3: My child is SO uncomfortable!